|

 of the parts.
 To help to understand irreducibility let’s use a

 later quote from Wheatley and Kellner-Rogers (17).
-“A system is an inseparable whole.
+“A system is

-unique contribution of its members and the world.
+different and unique contribution of its members and the world.
 To search backwards in time for the parts

 is to deny the self-transforming nature of systems.
 A system is knowable only as itself.
 It is irreducible.
 We can't disentangle the effects of so many